JoeBengalen/Logger/README.md

 #### Context

-Along with a log message also a second argument may be passed.
-This *context* is an array which may contain anything.
+Along with a log message also a second argument can be passed.
+This *context* is an array which could contain anything.

-The ```$context``` may be used to replace placeholders in the log message.
+The ```$context``` can be used to replace placeholders in the log message.
 ```php
 $logger->info('User {username} created.', ['username' => 'John Doe']);
 // -> User John Doe created.